Blog Image

 Here at 68 degrees Posted on Thu, March 28, 2024 16:45:49

 Iron ore has always been transferred by rail from Kiruna to Narvik on a track built with huge difficulty through the mountain area.
 It has been a point of contention between the company and the state department responsible for rail networks in Sweden that this track is still a single track, which severely limits how much iron ore can be delivered, and therefore how much can be mined, and how much profit the company can make.
-It would be a big undertaking to make it a double track, but this is what LKAB have been requesting for years.
+It would be a big undertaking to make it a double track, but this is what LKAB (the mining company) have been requesting for years.

 This winter there was a major derailment on the line, primarily due to weather conditions.
 It took a couple of months to clear the derailment and repair the track and during this time no trains could travel on the line, no iron ore was delivered or sold, and no passenger trains through to Norway.
 When it was opened again last month, an agreement was made to allow LKAB to have sole use of the track to try and speed up its delivery of iron ore, so there are currently no through passenger trains operating on the line.